| | |

 Instructions

-2. Once the onions are translucent add the garlic and continue stiring until fragrant.
+2. Add the garlic and continue stirring until fragrant.

-4. Carefully, add the tomato juice and chicken stock.
-Stir, increase heat to medium/medium-high, and let it come to a slight boil.
+4. Carefully add the vegetable (or tomato) juice and chicken stock.
+Stir well, increase the heat to medium or medium-high, and bring to a gentle boil.

 Notes

-3. You can remove the chicken and add extra beans or even mushrooms.
+³ Chicken alternatives: You can omit the chicken and add extra beans or mushrooms for a vegetarian version.

 • Prep Time: 15 minutes